grafana/agent/docs/flow/reference/components/prometheus.remote_write.md

 for that shard.

 Shards will infinitely retry requests which fail with an `HTTP 5xx` status code until the requests succeeds.
-The `retry_on_http_429` argument can optionally configure shards to retry requests which fail with an `HTTP 429` status code;
-other requests which fail due to a `HTTP 4xx` status code are never retried.
 The delay between retries can be customized with the `min_backoff` and `max_backoff` arguments.

+The `retry_on_http_429` argument can optionally configure shards to retry requests which fail with an `HTTP 429` status code; other requests which fail due to a `HTTP 4xx` status code are never retried.
+When `retry_on_http_429` is enabled, `Retry-After` response headers from the servers are honored.

 ### metadata_config block